 The Architecture, Culture, and Spirituality Forum (ACSF) is honored to announce that Professor Michael Benedikt has been selected to receive the 2025 ACSF Award for Outstanding Achievement.

-The Hal Box Chair in Urbanism at the University of Texas at Austin School of Architecture, Professor Benedikt has devoted nearly fifty years to shaping the field of architecture through a profound commitment to theory, education, and the deeper meanings of design.
-His influence at the intersection of architecture, culture, and spirituality has been broad and profound.
+Benedikt received the award in June 2025, prior to his death at 78 in August.
+The Hal Box Chair in Urbanism at the University of Texas at Austin School of Architecture, Professor Benedikt devoted nearly fifty years to shaping the field of architecture through a profound commitment to theory, education, and the deeper meanings of design.
+His influence at the intersection of architecture, culture, and spirituality was broad and profound.

-Since beginning his tenure at UT Austin in 1975, Professor Benedikt has become one of the most significant educators in the field.
+Beginning his tenure at UT Austin in 1975, Professor Benedikt became one of the most significant educators in the field.
 Generations of students—many of whom are now practicing architects—attest to the lasting inspiration and intellectual rigor they gained under his guidance.
 Beyond the classroom, his leadership as Director of the Center for American Architecture and Design (CAAD) resulted in the widely acclaimed book series CENTER: Architecture and Design in America, derived from symposia he organized to tackle critical issues in architecture and society.